 - “Off label” medication that is supported by National Health & Medical Research Council level 1 or 2 evidence.

-We can also pay for over the counter items that are recommended by a medical practitioner or dentist, such as:
+We can help pay for over the counter items that are recommended by a medical practitioner or dentist, such as:

 - Vitamins, minerals and complementary medications that are listed (as opposed to registered) on the ARTG: